 The show is an "unconventional series" that uses a non-linear narrative to unveil the mystery of what really happened when a "beautiful and popular" teenager named Kate goes missing.
 Taking place over three summers in the nineties - 1993, 1994 and 1995 - and also shows the rise and fall of Jeanette, who goes from being an "awkward outlier" to the most popular girl in town but winds up the most despised person in America.

 The reason you have yet to watch?
-While the show has been a hit in the US, it will be landing in the UK on Friday 6 August on Amazon Prime Video.
+While the show has been a hit in the US, and was released in early August in the UK on Amazon Prime Video.

 Starstruck - BBC iPlayer